appium/appium/docs/en/writing-running-appium/android_coverage.md

 * Need to implement a BroadcastReceiver to export coverage to disk files.
 This is because `Instrumentation` only collects data into memory.

 ## Project Structure
-* You may need a following structure of files:
+* You may need the following structure of files:
 ```
 src/main/java/com/example/pkg
    |____ MainActivity.java *Your main activity*